 7. Less is more

 Your audience is probably busy.
-So do not waste your time (or they’re) time with irrelevant information, repeated information or details.
+So do not waste your time (or their) time with irrelevant information, repeated information, or details.
 Especially when they don’t help you with your core communication goals.
 This will lead to snatching and shying away from the effectiveness of your efforts.

 8. Be curious